ampersand-five/mac-setup/README.md

     - Some features: Split panes, global search, copy/paste, configurability, 24 bit and 256 color mode, more
 - Download: [https://iterm2.com/][iterm2-homepage]
-- After installation, set to have infinite scrollback
+- After installation, set to have infinite scrollback in settings
+- Find a color theme if you'd like: [iTerm2 themes][iterm-themes-github]
+- Silence the 'Last Login' line when opening the terminal by adding a file to home
+    directory: `touch ~/.hushlogin`
+    - See [this Stackoverflow][hush-login-stackoverflow]

+## Mac: See Hidden Files
+- `$ defaults write com.apple.finder AppleShowAllFiles -bool TRUE;killall Finder`

 ## VS Code
 - IDE